 Yellow Dragon Gully itself is surrounded by scenery worth a mention: forests of spruce trees at the lower altitudes, and alpine meadows and permanently snow-capped peaks further up.

-After taking the cable car up to the Snow Peak area, we‘ll make a 3-4 hour hike down the boardwalks of the park.
+We’ll take the cable car up to the top levels to visit Huanglong Temple and the surrounding travertine terraces, and we‘ll then make a 3-4 hour hike down the boardwalks of the park.
 On the way down, we‘ll pass all the key sights: the Colourful Calcification Pond, the Yucui Colourful Pond, the Golden Sand Beach, and the travertine pools known as the Dragon‘s Scales.

 Also in the area, and also very scenic, is the Munigou Park.
 A little further off the tourist trail, Munigou is quieter than both Jiuzhaigou and Huanglong.
 We‘ll walk up into the park to get a good look at the tall waterfall and take another path back down to the bottom, passing through forests and walking by small ponds, pools, streams, and more waterfalls.